tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 fastest at typing the words they had previously trained on, followed by novel words composed of letters they had trained on, and slowest performance for new words composed of untrained letters.

-## The effect of training variability on transfer

-While similarity-based models account for transfer by the degree of similarity between previous and new experiences, a largely separate body of research has focused on improving transfer by manipulating characteristics of the initial training stage.
-Such characteristics have included training difficulty, spacing, temporal order, feedback schedules, and the primary focus of the current work – variability of training examples.

-Research on the effects of varied training typically compares participants trained under constant, or minimal variability conditions to those trained from a variety of examples or conditions (Czyż, 2021;
-Soderstrom & Bjork, 2015).
-Varied training has been shown to influence learning in myriad domains including categorization of simple stimuli (Hahn et al., 2005; Maddox & Filoteo, 2011; Posner & Keele, 1968), complex categorization (Nosofsky et al., 2019), language learning (Jones & Brandt, 2020; Perry et al., 2010; Twomey et al., 2018; Wonnacott et al., 2012), anagram completion (Goode et al., 2008), trajectory extrapolation (Fulvio et al., 2014), task switching (Sabah et al., 2019), associative learning (Lee et al., 2019), visual search (George & Egner, 2021; Gonzalez & Madhavan, 2011; T. A. Kelley & Yantis, 2009), voice identity learning (Lavan et al., 2019), simple motor learning (Braun et al., 2009; Kerr & Booth, 1978; Roller et al., 2001; Willey & Liu, 2018a), sports training (Green et al., 1995; North et al., 2019), and training on a complex video game (Seow et al., 2019).
-Training variation has received a particularly large amount of attention within the domain of visuomotor skill learning.
-Much of this research has been influenced by the work of Schmidt (1975), who proposed a schema-based account of motor learning as an attempt to address the longstanding problem of how novel movements are produced.
-According to Schema Theory, learners possess general motor programs for classes of movements (e.g. throwing a ball with an underhand movement), as well as schema rules that determine how a motor program is parameterized or scaled for a particular movement.
-Schema theory predicts that varied training results in the formation of a more general schema-rule, which can allow for transfer to novel movements within a given movement class.
-Experiments that test this hypothesis are often designed to compare the transfer performance of a constant-trained group against that of a varied-trained group.
-Both groups train on the same task, but the varied group practices from multiple levels of a task-relevant dimension that remains invariant for the constant group.
-For example, investigators might train two groups of participants to throw a projectile at a target, with a constant group that throws from a single location, and a varied group that throws from multiple locations.
-Both groups are then tested from novel locations.
-Empirically observed benefits of the varied-trained group are then attributed to the variation they received during training, a finding observed in numerous studies (Catalano & Kleiner, 1984; Chua et al., 2019; Goodwin et al., 1998; Kerr & Booth, 1978; Wulf, 1991), and the benefits of this variation are typically thought to be mediated by the development of a more general schema for the throwing motion.

-Of course, the relationship between training variability and transfer is unlikely to be a simple function wherein increased variation is always beneficial.
-Numerous studies have found null, or in some cases negative effects of training variation (DeLosh et al., 1997; Sinkeviciute et al., 2019; Wrisberg et al., 1987), and many more have suggested that the benefits of variability may depend on additional factors such as prior task experience, the order of training trials, or the type of transfer being measured (Berniker et al., 2014; Braithwaite & Goldstone, 2015;
-Hahn et al., 2005; Lavan et al., 2019; North et al., 2019; Sadakata & McQueen, 2014; Zaman et al., 2021).

 ## Issues with Previous Research